 Many people have heard of dyslexia, which affects how people see letters and causes great difficulty with learning to read fluently.
 Another term that is now garnering attention is dyscalculia, a series of disorders that make it very challenging for people to learn math skills, including basic arithmetic and counting.
 Children who persistently cannot seem to get down those arithmetic facts after a few years of trying should be investigated for dyscalculia.
 By identifying the disorder early on, kids can get learning strategies, support, and accommodations which will make math less challenging, though it may still remain a challenge to stay at grade level with peers.

 Early indicators of dyscalculia can be seen as soon as the topic of numbers is introduced in schools, often as early as kindergarten.
-Children may be able to learn to count forward, but they will be challenged by counting backwards, or by skipping numbers.
-Counting by twos, for instance, might be very challenging to the child with this disorder, and counting backwards from ten can also be difficult to achieve.
+Children may be able to learn to count forward, but they will be challenged by counting backward, or by skipping numbers.
+Counting by twos, for instance, might be very challenging to the child with this disorder, and counting backward from ten can also be difficult to achieve.

 People with dyscalculia usually don’t have strong ideas about what numbers actually represent.
 They don’t get the sense that 20 is larger than 10 for instance.
 When they guess on math problems their guesses may be way off.
 A kid asked what 4 + 4 is might answer with a number lower than four, expressing that they don’t understand the number has to be much larger than four.